michael-sumner/go-make-things/content/articles/2019-05-10-an-easier-way-to-get-elements-in-the-dom-with-vanilla-js.md

 The `querySelector()` and `querySelectorAll()` methods are really handy for getting elements in the DOM.

-But, they're a bit verbose, especially if you're using to jQuery's `$()` selector shorthand. *And*, `querySelectorAll()` returns a NodeList instead of an array, which limits what you can do with it.
+But, they're a bit verbose, especially if you're used to using jQuery's `$()` selector shorthand. *And*, `querySelectorAll()` returns a NodeList instead of an array, which limits what you can do with it.

 Today, let's look at two helper methods to make getting DOM elements easier.